- (952) 832-3590

 Rich was also the featured lawyer in the Attorney at Law magazine in July 2013.
 A link to the story can be found by by clicking here.

-Rich and his Partner Chuck Slane again were selected Minnesota Attorneys of the Year in 2016 for their work on day care abuse case, where they received approximately at $13,000.000 verdict, where later a judge took it away and granted a new trial on the case.
+Rich and his Partner Chuck Slane again were selected Minnesota Attorneys of the Year in 2016 for their work on day care abuse case where they received an approximately $13,000.000 verdict; later a judge took it away and granted a new trial on the case.
 They tried it a second time and received a verdict of just over $6,000,000 which was later resolved after including interest and cost for a total of approximately $7,500,000.
-This was the 3rd time in 6 years, Rich has received the Minnesota Attorney of the Year top honors.
+This was the third time in six years that Rich received the Minnesota Attorney of the Year top honors.

 Rich is a sought-after speaker on matters related to personal injury litigation, especially on issues of traumatic brain injury and trying personal injury cases.
 Rich has also written several articles and given numerous speeches on matters related to personal injury.
 Rich authored and published an article on "Debunking the Top 10 Myths of Traumatic Brain Injury: Effective Cross Examination of the Defense Neuropsychologist."
 His article was first published by the Minnesota Association for Justice magazine.

 Rich is married to Sherry and has two children, Hannah and Nicholas.
 Both children are active in sports including softball, football, baseball and hockey.
 He is an avid participant in the sport of curling.
 Rich has been to several national championships and two world championships as a curler.
-Rich’s team recently won the National Championship in 2018 and participated in the World Championships in Las Vegas, Nevada in April 2018 taking 5th place.
+Rich's team recently won the National Championship in 2018 and took fifth place in the World Championships in Las Vegas, Nevada in April 2018.
 He also enjoys fishing and water sports in the summer.